 There will also be lots of activities for you to do, such as:

-We will all have our lunch in the main school hall.
+We will all have our lunch in the main academy hall.
 We will walk over to the hall together and then we will sit at tables and eat our lunch with our friends.
-All of the reception children are entitled to a free school dinner.
-It is really important that you are able to eat your dinner with a knife and fork so make sure you practice over the summer holidays!
+All of the reception children are entitled to a free hot dinner.
+It is really important that you are able to eat your dinner with a knife and fork so make sure you try to practice at home.

 After we have eaten lunch, the children play on the playground.
 Although closely monitored, the children are given the opportunity to take part in unstructured play which encourages them to develop their own games and rules.